redox-os/rusttype/README.md

 The current state of RustType is only the beginning.
 There are numerous avenues for improving it.
 My main motivation for this project is to provide easy-to-use font rendering for games.
+My current focus is on a UI library that uses RustType.
-Thus I will be constructing a GPU font caching library based on RustType.
-Once I get the time to go back and improve RustType itself, the main improvements I am most interested in are:
+Once I get the time to go back and improve RustType itself, the improvements I am most interested in are:

+* Some form of hinting for improved legibility at small font sizes.
 * Replacing the dependency on my other library, [stb_truetype-rs](https://github.com/dylanede/stb_truetype-rs) (a direct translation of [stb_truetype.h](https://github.com/nothings/stb/blob/master/stb_truetype.h)),